-- 8.7 Article 44 authorises Horizon to enclose or reclaim areas of foreshore and seabed and hold and use them, within the limits of deviation, for the construction of the Marine Works.
-This power is necessary to facilitate the construction of the Marine Works themselves, as well as providing laydown areas. - 8.8 When Horizon exercises this power, article 44(2) provides that any right of navigation or other public rights over that part of the sea and foreshore will be extinguished.
-The power to extinguish such rights is necessary to control navigation around the Marine Works for safety and security. - 8.9 Sections 120(3) and (4) and paragraph 2 (creation, suspension, extinguishment of, or interference with, interests in or rights over land (including rights of navigation over water), compulsorily or by agreement) of Schedule 5 of the 2008 Act allow this power to be included in this Order.4 - 8.10 This article reflects the approach taken in article 56 of the Hinkley Point C (Nuclear Generating Station) Order 2013.
-Precedent for this article can be found in other DCOs, such as article 35 of the Walney Extension Offshore Wind Farm Order 2014 (S.I.
-2014/2950) and article 7 of the Burbo Bank
+- 8.10 Article 44 authorises Horizon to enclose or reclaim areas of foreshore and seabed and hold and use them, within the limits of deviation, for the construction of the Marine Works.
+This power is necessary to facilitate the construction of the Marine Works themselves, as well as providing laydown areas. - 8.11 When Horizon exercises this power, article 44(2) provides that any right of navigation or other public rights over that part of the sea and foreshore will be extinguished.
+The power to extinguish such rights is necessary to control navigation around the Marine Works for safety and security. - 8.12 Sections 120(3) and (4) and paragraph 2 (creation, suspension, extinguishment of, or interference with, interests in or rights over land (including rights of navigation over water), compulsorily or by agreement) of Schedule 5 of the 2008 Act allow this power to be included in this Order.5

-4 In relation to public rights of navigation, the Burbo Bank ExM states that: "Unlike the Transport and Works Act, the 2008 Act does not on its face authorise the interference with rights of navigation [...]."
+5 In relation to public rights of navigation, the Burbo Bank ExM states that: "Unlike the Transport and Works Act, the 2008 Act does not on its face authorise the interference with rights of navigation [...]."

 However, section 120 of the 2008 Act states: "(3) An order granting development consent may make provision relating to, or to matters ancillary to, the development for which consent is granted.
 (4) The provision that may be made under subsection (3) includes in particular provision for or relating to any of the matters listed in Part 1 of Schedule 5".
-Paragraph 2 of Schedule 5 states: "The creation, suspension or extinguishment of, or interference with, interests in or rights over land (including rights of navigation over water), compulsorily or by agreement."
-The Explanatory Notes to the 2008 Act also state that the ancillary matters listed in Schedule 5 are non-exhaustive.
+Paragraph 2 of Schedule 5 states: "The creation, suspension or extinguishment of, or interference with, interests in or rights over land (including rights